palminski/employee-database-manager-rabit/README.md

 [Questions](#questions)

 ## Installation
-Clone code and run the npm i command from the terminal
+Clone code and run the npm i command from the terminal.
+Also run these commands in your SQL shell in the following order from root directory: source db/db.sql,source db/schema.sql,source db/seeds.sql.
+Default password for this application is 'password'. if your SQL password is different change the password in app.js

 ## Usage
 Select option from main menue and follow prompts to change and view data from the database